The Mendix Cloud supports adding custom domains such as

 Before starting this how-to, make sure you have completed the following prerequisites:

-- You have basic knowledge about DNS
+- Have a basic knowledge of DNS

-- You know what a “SSL/TLS Certificate” is and what it is used for
+- What an SSL/TLS certificate is and what it is used for

-- You know what a “SSL/TLS Private Key” is and what it is used for
+- What an SSL/TLS private key is and what it is used for

-It’s not possible to create a CNAME record for an Apex/Naked domain (domain without a subdomain, like
+It’s not possible to create a CNAME record for an apex/naked domain (meaning, a domain without a subdomain, like

-3 Managing Custom Domains in the Mendix Cloud Platform
+3 Managing Custom Domains in the Mendix Cloud